lukecarroll15/CSCI3100-Project/CONTRIBUTING.md

 # Contributing (Team Workflow)

 This repo supports the CSCI3100 Software Engineering project.
-The goal is a clean, auditable trail from requirements to implementation, testing, and evidence.
+The goal is a clear, auditable trail from requirements to implementation, testing, and evidence.

 ## 1) Workflow summary

-1. Create or link a requirement ID (from the SRS) for your change.
+1. Link a requirement ID from the SRS (e.g., `FR-UM-1`, `NFR-SEC-1`).
-2. Open an issue describing the change and acceptance criteria.
+2. Open an issue with scope and acceptance criteria.
 3. Work on a short-lived branch.
 4. Open a PR early (draft is fine).
-5. Add test evidence and update docs.
+5. Update tests, docs, and evidence.

 ## 2) Branching